thequillman/thequillman/README.md

 ℹ About Me ℹ
   -
-Wassup I’m Jonathan.
+Hey I’m Jon

 I’m interested in...
 - Web/phone app development
 - UI/UX Ease of use design
 - Quality Assurance
-- Full-stack development
 - Automation and containerization

 I'm learning...
-- Dart/Flutter
-- Unity
-- Unreal Engine
 - React Native
+- AR/VR Design
+-

 Projects I'm working on...
+- Advancing Web Tech
 - A fictional series wiki and web app
 - A website portfolio for my sister